lgnbhl/BFS/README.md

 #### Query specific elements

-You may get an error message if the dataset is too big.
+You may get an error message if the query is too large.

+    Error:
+    Too large query.
+    The smallest batch size is 24030 and the maximum number of values that can be downloaded through the API is 5000.

+You may also have an error the API calls too many requests.

     Error in pxweb_advanced_get(url = url, query = query, verbose = verbose) :
       Too Many Requests (RFC 6585) (HTTP 429).